5 Tips for Single Moms Going Back to School for an MBA

-Track down your Resources
+1. Track down your financial and community resources

 There are several organizations that offer programs to help single parents earn their MBAs.
 The Forté Foundation, for example, offers a 10-month MBA prep program that pairs women considering an MBA with support networks and coaches.
 One of the program's participants herself founded a website that collects resources for single parents in one online portal.